College of Education, Health and Human Services

 All eligible voters are qualified to run for membership on committees.
 All full-time staff are eligible to run for committee staff seats.
 No community member may stand for election for both a unit position and an at-large position for the same committee.
 Faculty members in the Faculty Early Retirement Program may run for election if they work both semesters during the year.

-Election to the College Coordinating Committee: Eligible voters for election of the CEHHS Community Chair and Vice Chair will be consistent with voting membership of the CEHHS community.
-Staff seats will be elected by staff members of the CEHHS.
+Election of the Chair and Vice Chair of the College Coordinating Committee: Eligible voters for election of the CEHHS Community Chair and Vice Chair will be consistent with voting membership of the CEHHS community.
+Staff seats on the CCC will be elected by staff members of the CEHHS.

 CEHHS STANDING COMMITTEES

-Before the end of the first week in April (when not spring break), chairs shall provide a list of upcoming vacancies to the Chair of the CCC to initiate the election process for the next AY.
+Before the end of the first week in April (when not spring break), chairs shall provide a list of upcoming vacancies to the Vice Chair of the CCC to initiate the election process for the next AY.
 If a committee has remaining vacancies following the spring election process, volunteers over summer will be appointed to open seats in their respective schools on a first come basis by the Chair of CCC.
 If seats remain open at the start of fall, a call will go out.
 Should a volunteer run unopposed at the time of the first CCC meeting of the AY, then they will be appointed to that committee during the CCC meeting.
 Should there be more than one volunteer for a single seat, then a ballot will go out to all eligible voters within the respective school.
+Following the first CCC meeting of the AY, volunteers will be appointed to open seats in their respective schools on a first come basis by the Chair of the CCC.

 If a committee member cannot fulfill her/his term of office, the resulting vacancy shall be filled for the remainder of the term of office by a replacement member selected from the same school as the original member.
 The replacement member shall be selected from a pool of volunteers by the College Coordinating Committee.
 The Clerical Support Staff, at the direction of the Vice Chair of the CEHHS Community, shall publish a notice of the vacancy, soliciting volunteers to serve in replacement, and shall record and publish the decision of the CCC.